attilaolah/attilaolah.github.io/_posts/2010-08-07-writing-your-own-dom-ready-listener.markdown

                 // If IE event model is used
                 } else if (document.attachEvent) {

-                    // ensure firing before onload; maybe late but safe also for iframes document.attachEvent("onreadystatechange", idempotent_fn);
+                    // Ensure firing before onload; maybe late but safe also for iframes document.attachEvent("onreadystatechange", idempotent_fn);

                     // A fallback to window.onload, that will always work window.attachEvent("onload", idempotent_fn);

-                    // If IE and not a frame: continually check to see if the document is ready var toplevel = false;
+                    // If IE and not a frame:
+                    // continually check to see if the document is ready var toplevel = false;

                     try {